mui/mui-x/scripts/README.md

 ## Release

-> Tip: You can copy the raw markdown checklist below to the release pull request description and mark each step as completed as you follow the steps.
+> Tip: You can copy raw markdown checklist below to the release Pull Request and follow it step by step marking completed items.

 A typical release goes like this: